 And that’s it.
-Now you know how to set up port forwarding in Windows 10.
-You should also look into how to block programs using your firewall as well as a review of Windows Defender, asking whether it’s good enough to protect your PC.
+Now that you know how to set up port forwarding in Windows, you should also make sure these apps are not on your Windows 10 PC, as well as look at our assessment of Windows Defender and whether it’s good enough to protect your PC.

 Image credit: Protected global network the Internet by DepositPhotos